Google Analytics Questions

 I'm never eager to add new plugins, Google-associated or otherwise :-D But if there's demand, I think it would be OK to try out something like https://wordpress.org/plugins/google-analytics-for-wordpress/.
 It seems well-regarded.
 It's not clear to me how much functionality is available in the free version, but maybe this is something you could assess after I install it?
 What do you think?

-#3 Updated by scott voth 12 months ago
+#3 Updated by scott voth about 1 year ago

 Hi Boone - Thanks for the link - I see that our plugin has not been updated in six years and agree that we should deprecate it.